Assessing an application for a taxi driver licence

 - have the right to work in Northern Ireland

-Renewal taxi driver licence applicants must have completed the necessary mandatory periodic training.
+If you are renewing your taxi driver licence you must have finished the necessary mandatory periodic training.

 Car driving licence

 Before you apply for a taxi driver’s licence you must have held a full Category B (car) driving licence continuously for at least three years.
-If you do not hold a Northern Ireland driving licence email your contact details to TaxiandBusLicensing@infrastructure-ni.gov.uk for advice and guidance.
+If you do not hold a Northern Ireland driving licence email your contact details to DVA at the email address in the link below for advice and guidance.

 Taxi driver theory test and practical test

-First time applicants or those renewing their taxi driver licence more than two years after expiry will have to pass both the taxi driver theory and practical tests before an application will be accepted for consideration.
+If you are applying for the first time or renewing your taxi driver licence more than two years after expiry, you will have to pass both the taxi driver theory and practical tests before an application will be accepted for consideration.

 Read more about the tests in section five of 'Taxi Manual - all you need to know to be a taxi driver'